arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 ### manifests/file_manifest

-The _file_manifest.csv_ matches the biosample_id to each file in the ~data folders~.
+The file_manifest.csv matches the biosample_id to each file in the data folders.
 Below is more detail about each section in the file:

 - biosample_id is an ID number for each file.
-For some studies, each file is derived about specific biosamples, so we suggest using the sample id. deally, biosample_id links to the CHOP biobank.
+For some studies, each file is derived about specific biosamples, so we suggest using the sample id. ideally, biosample_id links to the CHOP biobank.
 When you cannot link the the biobank, treat biosample_id as the IDs you use for samples taken from participants.
 For studies where there are no biosamples, the biosample_id can be the file name.
 - file_type is the type of file, indicated by the file extension
 - protocol is only for omics data, select the omics data example below for more information
-- file*path is the file path for each file in the \_data* folders.
+- file_path is the file path for each file in the \_data\* folders.
 File paths should start with ~data/~ and end with the full file name with extension

 The **file_manifest.csv** may look differnt depending on the type of research.
 Please select what below if need need more information about omics data for this directory: